dhruvpatel144/dhruvpatel144/README.md

 ## <samp>&gt; Hi there, I'm Dhruv

-- 🚀 A Final year Undergraduate in the discipline of Computer Science and Engineering at IIT Gandhinagar.
+- 🚀 A graduate student at Texas A&M University.
-- 👀 Interested in Machine Learning, Deep Learning, Artificial Intelligence and its applications.
+- 👀 Interested in Machine Learning, Deep Learning, Artificial Intelligence, Software Development.
-- ✉️ Contact me on patel.dhruv@iitgn.ac.in
+- ✉️ Contact me on dhruvpatel144@tamu.edu
 - 🌱 Past experience of working in the sustainability lab under the guidance of Prof. Nipun Batra at IIT Gandhinagar.
 Also worked as an app developer at Pravaig Dynamics.